 Surface Area: 198 acres

 Maximum Depth: 230 feet

 We strive to keep the information on LakeLubbers as accurate as possible.
 However, if you’ve found something in this article that needs updating, we’d certainly love to hear from you!
 Please fill out our Content Correction form.

 Spread the word!
-Share our Lake Louise AB article with your fellow Lake Lubbers!
+Share our Lake Louise article with your fellow Lake Lubbers!